-2. Financial and Program Cost Accounting and Reporting for Florida Schools The School agrees to do an annual cost accounting in a form and manner consistent with generally accepted governmental accounting standards in Florida.
+2. Financial and Program Cost Accounting and Reporting for Florida Schools a.
+Monthly Financial Reports

+The School agrees to do an annual cost accounting in a form and manner consistent with generally accepted governmental accounting standards in Florida.
 The financial statements are to be prepared in accordance with the provisions of section 1002.33(9), Florida Statutes.